mocamircea/sygon-token/README.md

 <h3>1.1 <i>transfer</i> and <i>transferFrom</i></h3>
 <p>
   As of ERC20, methods are used by any human or machine users that hold SYGON tokens.<br/>
-  Additional functionality checks if the transfers target <b>aliases</b> or <b>splitters</b>, performing the transfer accordingly.
+  The function checks if the transfer targets <b>alias</b> or <b>splitter</b>, performing the transfer accordingly.
 <br/><br/>
   <b>Aliases</b><br/>
   Aliases are Ethereum addresses that receive a special treatment in relationship with the SYGON token.
 Any amount sent to an alias address is directed automatically to a unique address (defined by <i>addrAliasTarget</i>).
 Aliases are created by the operational entity (SynergyCrowds company) for users.
-The alias is called <i>Feed address</i> in the SynergyCrowds platform, being allocated to accounts when upgraded to Level 2.
+The alias is found under the name of <i>Feed address</i> in the SynergyCrowds platform, being allocated to accounts when upgraded to Level 2.
 </p>

   <h3>1.2 <i>transferAsTokenRelease</i></h3>
   <p>
 The SYGON token is put into circulation with this method, by the Creator.
-This special method of transfer is meant to  release amounts of SYGON tokens directly to contributors.
-So the token release is fully covered in contribution, every time.
+This special method of transfer is meant to  release amounts of SYGON tokens directly to Initial Contributors.
+So the token release is fully covered in contribution.
 The token is never initially released for investment or speculation purposes but only to reward real contribution to building the SYGON technology and its products.
-However, contributors that receive SYGON tokens can further put them on the market.
-So any interested party can purchase it from the market and further get access to the SYGON technology products.
+However, Initial Contributors will further put tokens on the market.
+So Others will be able to purchase tokens from the market.

 INPUT<br/>
   <ul>